2023 Best Value Trade School Schools in Virginia

 Southside Virginia Community College undergraduate students pay an average of $10,698 in tuition and fees each year.

 Tidewater Community College did quite well in this year’s ranking of the best value places for trade school students.
 It came in at #12 on the list.
-Tidewater Community College is a fairly large public school situated in Norfolk, Virginia.
-It awarded 3,462 degrees in 2021-2022.
+Tidewater Community College is a public institution located in Norfolk, Virginia.
+The school has a fairly large population, and it awarded 3,462 degrees in 2021-2022.

 The average tuition and fees for an out-of-state undergraduate students at Tidewater Community College are $11,564 a year.